Scamp24/pedrosky/README.md

 - Win mode: Only counting wins
 -  Custom: Own rules

-# Edge Cases ( 3x except ties)
+# Edge Cases
 - No card on table: There is a rare chance that the card on table is missing after the first few rounds, in this case no card has to be added from the main deck to the table but rather the game continues.
 Eventually there will be a guarantee throughout the game that a card will be on the table.
 - No cards in the main deck: In a long game, after the main deck is depleted, the cards coming the stack on the table must be shuffle and placed in the main deck and a card must be draw to have a card on table.
 Game resumes after this
 - Swap 2 cards for 1: Whenever a player's hand is down to the last 2 cards, by rule a player must hold at least 1 card during the whole game.
 However if the remaning 2 cards are able to be burn there is the possibility of burning those 2 cards and replacing the empty hand with the card that was on the table before burning, this would guarantee that the player's hand is holding at least 1 card.
 This action is not limited to the last 2 cards
 - Ties: In a game setting when players are not using points, the winner are all the players that tied with the player that made the call.
 In a game setting with point, refer to the point system.

 # Real life version vs Repository
-Since this is a single player version and there's no functionality to add more players or CPU opponents, therefore they are certain functionalities missing
+Since this is a single player version and there's no functionality to add more players or CPU opponents, therefore they are certain functionalities missing such as the edge cases which are yet to be implemented

 # Developer's Notes